Manne Siegbahn

-Karl Manne Georg Siegbahn (/sv/; 3 December 1886 – 26 September 1978) was a Swedish physicist who received the Nobel Prize in Physics in 1924 "for his discoveries and research in the field of X-ray spectroscopy".
+Karl Manne Georg Siegbahn (/sv/; 3 December 1886 – 24 September 1978) was a Swedish physicist who received the Nobel Prize in Physics in 1924 "for his discoveries and research in the field of X-ray spectroscopy."

-Biography
+Education and career

-Siegbahn was born in Örebro, Sweden, the son of Georg Siegbahn and his wife, Emma Zetterberg.
+Karl Manne Georg Siegbahn was born on 3 December 1886 in Örebro, Sweden, the son of Nils Reinhold Georg Siegbahn, a station master, and Emma Sofia Mathilda Zetterberg.

-He graduated in Stockholm 1906 and began his studies at Lund University in the same year.
+Siegbahn graduated in Stockholm 1906 and began his studies at Lund University the same year.
 During his education he was secretarial assistant to Johannes Rydberg.
-In 1908 he studied at the University of Göttingen.
-He obtained his doctorate (PhD) at the Lund University in 1911, his thesis was titled Magnetische Feldmessungen (magnetic field measurements).
-He became acting professor for Rydberg when his (Rydberg's) health was failing, and succeeded him as full professor in 1920.
-However, in 1922 he left Lund for a professorship at Uppsala University.
+In 1908, he studied at the University of Göttingen.
+He received his Ph.D. from Lund in 1911 with a thesis titled Magnetische feldmessung (Magnetic field measurements).
+He became acting professor for Rydberg when his (Rydberg's) health was failing, and succeeded him as full professor in 1920 following his death.
+In 1923, he left Lund to become Professor of Physics at Uppsala University.

-In 1937, Siegbahn was appointed Director of the Physics Department of the Nobel Institute of the Royal Swedish Academy of Sciences.
-In 1988 this was renamed the Manne Siegbahn Institute (MSI).
+In 1937, Siegbahn was appointed Research Professor of Experimental Physics at the Royal Swedish Academy of Sciences.
+In 1988, this was renamed the Manne Siegbahn Institute (MSI).
 The institute research groups have been reorganized since, but the name lives on in the Manne Siegbahn Laboratory hosted by Stockholm University.

 X-ray spectroscopy

-Manne Siegbahn began his studies of X-ray spectroscopy in 1914.
-Initially he used the same type of spectrometer as Henry Moseley had done for finding the relationship between the frequency of characteristic X-rays some elements and their place at the periodic system.
+Siegbahn began his studies of X-ray spectroscopy in 1914.
+Initially, he used the same type of spectrometer as Henry Moseley had done for finding the relationship between the frequency of characteristic X-rays some elements and their place at the periodic system.
 Shortly thereafter he developed improved experimental apparatus which allowed him to make very accurate measurements of the X-ray wavelengths produced by atoms of different elements.
 Also, he found that several of the spectral lines that Moseley had discovered consisted of more components.
 By studying these components and improving the spectrometer, Siegbahn got an almost complete understanding of the electron shell.
 He developed a convention for naming the different spectral lines that are characteristic to elements in X-ray spectroscopy, the Siegbahn notation.
 Siegbahn's precision measurements drove many developments in quantum theory and atomic physics.